patrickcping/pingone-go-sdk-v2/management/docs/NotificationsPolicyQuotasInner.md

 ### NewNotificationsPolicyQuotasInner

-`func NewNotificationsPolicyQuotasInner(type_ EnumNotificationsPolicyQuotaItemType, deliveryMethods []EnumNotificationsPolicyQuotaDeliveryMethods, ) *NotificationsPolicyQuotasInner`
+`func NewNotificationsPolicyQuotasInner(type_ EnumNotificationsPolicyQuotaItemType, deliveryMethods []NotificationsPolicyQuotasInnerDeliveryMethodsInner, ) *NotificationsPolicyQuotasInner`

 NewNotificationsPolicyQuotasInner instantiates a new NotificationsPolicyQuotasInner object This constructor will assign default values to properties that have it defined,